ofiwg/libfabric/man/fi_endpoint.3.md

 Defines the default inject operation size (see the FI_INJECT flag) that an endpoint will support.
 This value applies per transmit operation.

-## total_buffered_recv - Total Buffered Receive

-Defines the total available space allocated by the provider to buffer messages that are received for which there is no matching receive operation.
-If set to 0, any messages that arrive before a receive is posted are lost.

 ## msg_prefix_size - Message Prefix Size